 RTLS – Real Time Location Systems

-The real time Location Systems, also known as Real Time Tracking Systems, or tracking systems, are devices used to identify, locate and track assets and persons.
-This article is going to overview the state of art of the RTLS devices.
+The Real Time Location Systems, RTLS, or tracking systems, are devices used to identify, locate and track assets and persons.
+This article will talk about GPS-based and UWB based Real Time Location Systems.

 In a RTLS device, there are 2 types of devices, knowns as tags and anchors.
 The tags are the devices whose position is going to be calculated in real time, and the anchors are auxiliar devices providing the mechanisms needed for calculating this distance.
 Anchors can be, for instance, GPS satellites or fixed devices in some indoor areas in a building.
 Tags can be bracelets, mobile phones or similar devices.